Muirfield/pocketmine-plugins/SignWarp/README.md

 * 1.2.0 :
   * Prevents blocks to be placed when teleporting.
+  * Touching a sign while holding a Sign stops teleports.
-* 1.1.0 : Added Multi-World Capability
+* 1.1.0 : Added ManyWorlds Compatibility
   * Use ManyWorlds' teleport when available.
-  * Added support for multiple worlds.
-  * Added permissions for teleporting.
 * 1.0.0 : First release

 FAQ
 ---